huntdatacenter/docs/docs/faq/compute.md

 Yes, you can.
 Your [lab leader](/faq/users/#user-roles) and lab coordinator approves upgrades both for cpu and memory of individual machines, and supplement of new machines in accordance with our [machine types](/services/machine-types).
 Forward upgrade requests to us on [email](/contact) with your lab leader and lab coordinator on cc.

+### Can I have custom machine types?

+Yes, you can.
+Don't find what you are looking for among our default [machine types](/services/machine-types)?
+Labs in a data space on the [blue subscription](/services/overview/#subscriptions) level can request machines types with tailored memory and cpu resources.
+[Contact us](/contact) to get started.

 ### Is my process hitting memory issues?

 See below for descriptions on how to monitor your memory consumption using the `htop` and `time` commands.